cfrenchi/cfrenchi.github.io/_posts/2024-11-23-blender-notebook.markdown

 ## Blender in a notebook
 With `bpy` you have access to the full access to the [Blender Python API](https://docs.blender.org/api/current/index.html).
-We will step through examples of rendering a simple rigged model.
+Let's step through examples of rendering a simple rigged model.

 ```python
 # Import the Blender Python Module